 Introduction

+For effective management and conservation of biodiversity, it is critical that we understand the spatial population ecology of animals and plants (Lawton 1993).
+Accurate estimates of ecological state variables such as population density provide key metrics for monitoring population changes over time in response to changes in environmental conditions or as a result of conservation actions.
+These estimates also help determine long-term viability of populations and conservation strategies.
+However, for elusive, low density, and wide-ranging species like the snow leopard, difficult terrain, harsh environments and large spatial scales makes estimating population density notoriously challenging (Jackson et al. xx).

+Most of these challenges have been largely alleviated through revolutionary technological advances such as remote cameras (Karanth et al. XX; Sharma et al. XX; O’Connell et al., 2011, Bischof et al., 2014) and non-invasive genetics (Beja‐Periera et al., 2009, Janecka et al., 2011) that allow sampling populations using a statistical framework that takes into consideration imperfect detection by estimating detection probability.

-Less than 1.5% of the global snow leopard range has ever been sampled using systematic camera trapping for population estimation (SLSS 2014).
+Less than 2% of the global snow leopard range has ever been sampled using systematic camera trapping or genetic sampling for population estimation (SLSS 2014).
 A large part of this can be blamed on difficult terrain and the sparse densities of snow leopards in areas they inhabit (e.g. Jackson et al., 1995).
-It is only recently that availability of digital camera traps has made it possible to sample snow leopards using camera traps across study areas large enough for the purpose of estimating and monitoring populations (Sharma et al., 2014).
-Few studies have been conducted at scales that can be used to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (Sharma et al., 2014).
-Even then, most studies have used conventional capture recapture analyses that require inadequate or ad hoc estimation of effective sampling area and hence may lead to inaccurate density estimates (ref.
+It is only recently that technological advancements have made it possible to sample snow leopards using camera traps across study areas that are large enough for the purpose of robustly estimating and monitoring populations (Sharma et al., 2014).
+Yet, few studies have been conducted at scales that are large enough (e.g. several times animals’ home range sizes (Williams et al. XX) to be used to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (Sharma et al., 2014).
+Even then, most studies have used conventional capture recapture analyses that require ad hoc estimation of effective sampling area, and hence detection probability, and which may lead to inaccurate density estimates (ref.
 XX).
+It is only in the last one decade that Spatial Capture Recapture (SCR) methods have been developed to estimate wildlife population densities by modelling the inherent spatial nature of the sampling process and the populations being sampled (Borchers and Efford 2008; Royle and Young, 2008).